 WTO Logo

 The WTO logo has two key components: graphic and textual, which are structurally separated but ideologically united.
-They represent the main trading entity that regulates buying and selling processes and monitors rule compliance.
+They represent the main trading entity that regulates the buying and selling processes and monitors compliance with rules.
 Its principles are conveyed simply and vividly.

 The symbol comes first, formed by six curved lines arranged diagonally.
 Each line has a wide and a narrow side.
 The stripes are colored in repeating colors: red, blue, and green.
 These can symbolize the diversity of participants in global trade and its worldwide reach.
 The number of arcs indicates the organization’s fundamental principles: